yakneens/butler/README.rst

 Watch the keynote_ presentation by Sergei Yakneen from the de.NBI Cloud Computing Summer School in Giessen, Germany, from June 2017 that describes Butler.

-Read our preprint_ on bioRxiv.
+Read the Butler paper_ in Nature Biotechnology.

 .. image:: docs/images/de.NBI_Bild.png
    :scale: 20%